 Both are developed by the Green Grid, a premier trade association that works to improve IT and data center energy efficiency and eco-design.

-These facilities are gaining traction in various industries and have caught the eye of many companies for deploying green data center solutions.
-According to the MarketandMarkets report, the green data center market size is estimated to reach $140 billion by 2026.
+These facilities are gaining traction across industries and have caught the eye of many companies looking to deploy green data center solutions.
+According to the MarketandMarkets report, the green data center market size is estimated to reach $155 billion by 2030.

 Hi Varun, This is a really informative article.
 There are different types of data centers present, and one can choose according to organizational need which one of them to invest in.
 According to recent trends, cloud and edge-based data centers are the most popular and preferred by organizations today because they are efficient, secure, and meet the majority of organizational needs.